 Emotional distress is a type of injury that falls under the umbrella of pain and suffering.
 Pain and suffering refers to a group of noneconomic, or general, damages.
 Noneconomic damages are those that do not affect the victim financially, but rather emotionally or mentally.
 They are damages most accident victims share, rather than more specific damages relating to what the accident cost.
 Many different damages can qualify as pain and suffering.

 - Mental anguish

 - Emotional distress

 - Lost quality or enjoyment of life

 The Washington civil courts permit victims of personal injury accidents to seek financial compensation for their emotional damages.
 The victim will need proof of noneconomic losses, however, such as testimony from family members and medical experts.
-Hiring a lawyer to tell the victim’s story before a judge or jury can result in a more sympathetic response and a higher emotional distress award than trying to handle the case alone.
+Hiring a Seattle personal injury lawyer to tell the victim’s story before a judge or jury can result in a more sympathetic response and a higher emotional distress award than trying to handle the case alone.